About

 • How can we improve forecasts, warnings, and decision support for high-impact weather events?
 (OAR overarching science question)

 • Identify new sources of predictive skill and improve predictions of weather, water, and climate through observations, understanding, and modeling of physical processes and phenomena of the coupled Earth system.
-(PSD overarching science goal)
+(PSL overarching science goal)

 For the NWS Weather Ready Nation strategic plan, these include: